noa10/mataresit/docs/report-generation-options.md

     pdf.setFont('helvetica', 'normal'); // Reset font style
     yPosition += 25; // Add space
   }
-  // --- END OF ADDITION ---
+  // --- END OF HANDLING NO RECEIPTS ---

-  // Process each receipt
-  for (const receipt of receipts) {
+  // Process each receipt for detailed list for (const receipt of receipts) {
-    // Check if we need a new page if (yPosition > 240) {
+    // Check if we need a new page before adding the next receipt if (yPosition > 240) {
       pdf.addPage()
       addHeader()